MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 4/readme.md

 A well known algorithm design technique

 1. `Divide` instance of problem into two or more smaller instances
-2. `Solve` smaller isntances (usually recursively)
+2. `Solve` smaller instances (usually recursively)
 3. Obtain solution to orginal (larger) instance by `combining` these solutions

 - easier to go recursive way

 ## A Natural Question
-- how is this different from decrease adn conquer technique?
+- how is this different from decrease and conquer technique?
 - think of the fake coin problem:
 -- we discarded half the coins at each step
 -- so we didn't do any work on those "sub problems"